RoxyFarhad/design-in-c-final-project/b-tree-prototype.md

 }
 ```

-The BtreeNode has a struct that represents a "key"
+The BtreeNode has a struct that represents a "key":
-: the key then is of a certain type, which is predefined by a user.
+- the key then is of a certain type, which is predefined by a user.
+- e.g. could be string for country, or